ev2900/GotMilk_TwelveLabs/README.md

 # Running the Solution

-The following video demonstrates the process of uploading a sample video to the solution and processing the content
+The following video demonstrates the process of uploading a sample video to the solution and processing the content.

 <a href="https://youtu.be/GiXy8xImcls">
   <img src="https://github.com/ev2900/GotMilk_TwelveLabs/blob/main/README/running.png" width="550" alt="Running the Solution">